-To build wireless network infrastructure, a company has to consider the installation of multiple access points around their office.
-Access points are connected to a wired network that further allows the devices to connect to that network wirelessly via the access point.
+To build wireless network infrastructure, a company has to consider installing multiple access points around their office.
+Access points are connected to a wired network that allows the devices to connect wirelessly via the access point.
 They are the foundation of wireless networking; so, it is essential to know how to install them properly.

 Access points must be installed in strategic locations to provide maximum possible coverage.
-Depending on the shape, size, and needs your infrastructure, access points need to be placed at different locations.
+Depending on your infrastructure’s shape, size, and needs, points must be placed at different locations.

-To help your business understand the proper ways of access point placement, we have jotted six guidelines to follow when installing Wi-Fi access points.
+To help your business understand the proper access point placement, we have jotted six guidelines to follow when installing Wi-Fi access points.

 #1.
 Place access points where Wi-Fi will be used the most.

-Access points need to be established in optimal locations to provide strong signals to the areas it will cover.
-For best results, access points should be placed below a ceiling in an area that will boost signal strength in every key portion of the space.
+Access points need to be established in optimal locations to provide strong signals to cover areas.
+For best results, access points should be placed below a ceiling in an portion of the space.

 However, it is highly recommended to follow the instructions of thefor an effective installation and best outcomes.